Burbank, California: Warner Bros. Studios

 Warner Bros.
 Studios, Burbank is a major filmmaking facility owned and run by Warner Bros.
 Entertainment Inc. in Burbank, California.
 First National Pictures built the 62 acre studio lot in 1926 as it expanded from a film distributor to film production.
 The financial success of The Jazz Singer and The Singing Fool enabled Warner Bros. to purchase a majority interest in First National in September 1928 and it began moving its productions into the Burbank lot.
 The First National studio, as it was then known, became the official home of Warner Bros.–First National Pictures with four sound stages.
-By 1937, Warner Bros. had all but closed the Sunset studio, making the Burbank lot its main headquarters — which it remains to this day.
+By 1937, Warner Bros. had all but closed the Sunset studio, making the Burbank lot its main headquarters—which it remains to this day.
 Eventually, Warner dissolved the First National company and the site has often been referred to as simply Warner Bros.
 Studios since.
 The studio runs public backlot tours that offer visitors the chance to glimpse behind the scenes of one of the oldest film studios in the world (Warner Bros.
 Studio Tour Hollywood).

-In 1999, Cartoon Network Studios, a division of Warner Bros. took up residence in an old commercial bakery building located on North 3rd Street when it separated its production operations from Warner Bros.
-Animation in Sherman Oaks.
-On April 15, 2019, it was announced that Warner Bros. will sell Warner Bros.
-Ranch, another one of its facilities to Worthe Real Estate Group and Stockbridge Real Estate Fund as part of a larger real estate deal to be completed in 2023 which will see the studio get ownership of The Burbank Studios in time to mark its 100th anniversary.

 Walt Disney Studios

-The Walt Disney Studios in Burbank serve as the international headquarters for media conglomerate The Walt Disney Company.
+The Walt Disney Studios in Burbank serve as the international headquarters for media conglomerate the Walt Disney Company.
 Disney staff began the move from the old Disney studio at Hyperion Avenue in Silver Lake on December 24, 1939.
 Designed primarily by Kem Weber under the supervision of Walt Disney and his brother Roy, the Burbank Disney Studio buildings are the only studios to survive from the Golden Age of film.
-Disney is the only remaining major studio company to remain independent from a larger conglomerate and whose parent entity is still located in the Los Angeles area.
+Disney is the only remaining major film studio company to remain independent from a larger conglomerate and whose parent entity is still located in the Los Angeles area.
 Disney is also the only major film studio that does not run public backlot tours.